ezsystems/TweetFieldTypeBundle/CONTRIBUTING.md

 Our Development Guidelines are available on this page: https://doc.ez.no/display/DEVELOPER/Development+guidelines

-## Topics covered by this Guidelines
+## Topics covered by the Guidelines

 * HTTP
 * REST